-In addition to measuring the economic impact of the annual expenditures for FY 2022-23, this report also includes an evaluation of the economic impact of the total program historical and projected expenditures for each project segment through Phase 1 from FY 2006-07 to completion.
-The Authority plans to deliver the Phase 1 system incrementally into three distinctive project stages: Merced to Bakersfield, Valley-to-Valley Expansion, Phase 1 buildout.
-Merced to Bakersfield stage and Silicon Valley-to-Central Valley Line Expansion are combined as the "Valley-to-Valley" (V2V) portion (see Figure 6).
+In addition to measuring the economic impact of the annual expenditures for FY 2023-24, this report also includes an evaluation of the economic impact of the total program historical and projected expenditures for each project segment through Phase 1 from FY 2006-07 to completion.
+The Authority plans to deliver the Phase 1 system incrementally overtime. (see Figure 5).

-Figure 6: California High-Speed Rail Phased Implementation Map
+Figure 5: California HSR Phased Implementation Map

-The analysis in this report captures the Draft 2024 Business Plan capital cost estimate of \$106,163 million for the full Phase I system cost.
+The analysis in this report captures the Final 2024 Business Plan capital cost estimate with the updated cost estimate of the Palmdale to Burbank section included.